-Annebella’s longstanding research interest is in the history and ethnography of mass photography.
+Annebella has a long-standing research interest is in the history and ethnography of mass photography.
 Her output in this area has encompassed publications, research papers, posters and exhibition content on the subject of found photos, family albums, vernacular archives, amateur competitions and the photographic industry.
-This is the focus of her book, Mass Photography: Collective Histories of Everyday Life (I. B. Tauris, 2015).
+This is the focus of her book, Mass Photography: Collective Histories of Everyday Life (I. B. Tauris, 2015),